-EDF seeks to safeguard human health by reducing environmental threats, including toxic chemicals and pollution.
+EDF seeks to safeguard human health by reducing exposure to environmental threats, including toxic chemicals and pollution.

 Many serious health conditions have increased over the past several decades, including asthma and other respiratory diseases, diabetes, heart disease, childhood cancers, neurological problems, and reproductive disorders.
 Research indicates that exposure to toxic chemicals through products, in our food and water, and in the air we breathe contributes to these health risks.